Jason T. Sharples

 |Sharples on the Common Scripts of Slave Conspiracy in the U.S. and the Caribbean||African Diaspora PhD Blog|

-Jason Sharples is an Associate Professor of History at Florida Atlantic University.
+Jason Sharples is Associate Professor of History at Florida Atlantic University.

-He discovered early American history in Western New York as a child when climbing fortifications and exploring the sites of vanished towns.
+He discovered early American history as a youngster in Western New York when climbing fortifications and exploring the sites of vanished towns.

 He studied at The College of William and Mary (BA) and Princeton University (MA, PhD) and he has conducted research in archives in the Caribbean, Europe, and the United States.

 He is currently working on a book on Florida during its colonization by Spain and Britain.

 This form is a direct line into Dr. Sharples's inbox.